eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Structure members might be keyed to create :ref:`topic instances<dds_layer_topic_instances>` by setting the
 |MemberDescriptor-api| :code:`is_key` property.
 The behavior is the same as setting the :code:`@key` :ref:`builtin annotation<builtin_annotations>`.
-Additionally, |MemberDescriptor-api| :code:`default_value` property might be set to configured the member default value, and |MemberDescriptor-api| :code:`id` property sets explicitly the member ID.
+Additionally, |MemberDescriptor-api| :code:`default_value` property might be set to configure the member default value, and |MemberDescriptor-api| :code:`id` property sets explicitly the member ID.
 This behavior is the same as setting the :code:`@default` and :code:`@id` :ref:`builtin annotations<builtin_annotations>`.